This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the most popular ways to see birds in La Fortuna is to float down the Peñas Blancas river.
 You’ll see some incredible birdlife as you float through the rainforest.

 The popular El Burrito hike is another popular way to see birds in La Fortuna.
 Sadly, there are no burritos involved, but you’ll see plenty of birds.
+You can trek it on your own or join this privately guided tour with transport from La Fortuna for around $96 USD per person.

 Arenal Volcano National Park is one of the best places to visit around La Fortuna, and you can visit the Arenal Lodge Observatory at the heart of the park for some truly excellent birdwatching – in fact, over 500 species have been recorded there!
 It costs $15 USD per person to enter the park, and then the property offers a range of different birdwatching tours.